Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Introduction

 \section{Introduction}

-A locally conformally K\"{a}hler manifold (l.c.K.) is a conformal Hermitian manifold $(M,[g],J)$ such that for one (and hence for all) metric $g$ in the conformal class the corresponding fundamental 2-form $\Omega = g(J \otimes {\text{id}})$ satisfies $d\Omega = \theta \wedge \Omega$, where $\theta$ is a closed 1-form.
+A locally conformally K\"{a}hler (l.c.K.) manifold is a conformal Hermitian manifold $(M,[g],J)$ such that for one (and hence for all) metric $g$ in the conformal class the corresponding fundamental 2-form $\Omega = g(J \otimes {\text{id}})$ satisfies $d\Omega = \theta \wedge \Omega$, where $\theta$ is a closed 1-form ({\it{Lee form}}).
 This is equivalent to the existence of an atlas such that the restriction of $g$ to any chart is conformal to a K\"{a}hler metric.
-The 1-form $\theta \in \Omega^{1}(M)$ is called the {\it{Lee form}} of the Hermitian structure $(g,J)$ and plays an important role in the study of l.c.K. manifolds, especially when $M$ is compact, see for instance \cite{Gauduchon}.

-The geometry of l.c.K. manifolds has developed mainly since the 1970s, although, there are early contributions by P. Libermann (going back to 1954), see for instance \cite{Libermann1}, \cite{Libermann2}.
+The study of l.c.K. manifolds has been developing mainly since the 1970s, although, there are early contributions by P. Libermann (going back to 1954), see for instance \cite{Libermann1}, \cite{Libermann2}.
 The recent treatment of the subject was initiated by I. Vaisman in 1976.
 In a long series of papers (see \cite{Dragomir} and references therein) he established the main properties of l.c.K. manifolds, demonstrated a connection with P. Gauduchon's standard metrics \cite{Gauduchon}, and recognized the Boothby metric as l.c.K. \cite{Boothby}.
 From these, he introduced the notion of {\textit{generalized Hopf manifolds}} (g.H.m.), e.g. \cite{Vaisman}.
 As pointed out in \cite{Shells}, the name ``generalized Hopf manifold'' was already used by Brieskorn and van de Ven (see \cite{Brieskorn}) for some products of homotopy spheres which do not bear Vaisman's structure.
 Thus, the generalized Hopf manifolds in the sense of I. Vaisman are known nowadays as {\textit{Vaisman manifolds}}.
+A l.c.K. manifold $(M,[g],J)$ is said to be Vaisman if its Lee form $\theta $ is parallel with respect to the Levi-Civita connection of $g$.
+The structure of compact strongly regular Vaisman manifolds is well-understood, in fact, they are principal flat $S^{1}$-bundles over Sasakian manifolds \cite{Vaisman}.
+Moreover, it was recently proved that every compact homogeneous l.c.K. manifold is Vaisman \cite{Gauduchon1}.
+Another important feature of compact Vaisman manifolds is their relation with Einstein-Weyl geometry.
+Recall that a Weyl manifold is a conformal manifold equipped with a torsion free connection preserving the conformal structure, called Weyl connection, see for instance \cite{Folland}.
+It is said to be Einstein-Weyl if the symmetric trace-free part of the Ricci tensor of this connection vanishes cf. \cite{Higa}.
+As observed by Pedersen, Poon and Swann in \cite{PedersenPoonSwann}, compact l.c.K. manifolds with parallel Lee form describe Hermitian-Einstein-Weyl spaces.
+Furthermore, under the Vaisman-Sasaki correspondence provided in \cite{VaismanI}, the Einstein-Weyl (strongly regular) compact Vaisman manifolds correspond to compact (regular) Sasaki-Einstein manifolds.